ReactiveX/RxJavaFX/README.md

 ```

-It is usually good practice to specify an `onError` to the `Binding`, just like a normal `Subscriber` so you can handle any errors that are communicated up the chain.
+It is usually good practice to specify an `onError` to the `Binding`, just like a normal `Observer` so you can handle any errors that are communicated up the chain.

 ```
 incrementLabel.textProperty().bind(binding, e -> e.printStackTrace());